ndy-s/ai-fitness-tracker/README.md

 ## About This Project

-This project started as a way to seamlessly track daily meals and motivate myself with engaging reminders, while having a built-in intelligent WhatsApp AI agent right at my fingertips.

-What began as a simple tracker grew into a multi-provider fallback system with a smart agentic web UI.
-It's designed to act as your own personal coach that you can talk to naturally, the same way you would with a human.
+This project started from a personal problem.
+I wanted a simpler way to track my workouts, meals, and daily progress without using complicated apps or forms.
+I also wanted reminders that felt natural and motivating.

+At first, it was just a small tracker built for myself.
+Over time, it grew into an AI-powered assistant with a smart web interface and a multi-provider fallback system.

+The goal was simple.
+I wanted something that felt more like a personal coach than a traditional fitness app.
+Instead of opening menus, I could just send messages through WhatsApp or Telegram like I was talking to a real person.

+The assistant can track meals, log workouts, estimate calories and protein, calculate macros, and provide progress summaries through simple conversations.

 ### The Core Idea